grimy86/lowlevelnotes/docs/Reverse_Engineering/Advanced_static.md

 - Find `interesting or malicious functions`.
 - Examine the disassembled/decompiled code to `find as much information as possible`.

-> [!NOTE]
->
+!!! warning
-> It's important to mention that starting to search for the CreateProcessA function right away is not how an analyst would start analyzing an unknown binary.
+    It's important to mention that starting to search for the CreateProcessA function right away is not how an analyst would start analyzing an unknown binary.
 This whole example is just to get comfertable with Ghidra.

 ### CreateProcess
 The suspicious process creates a victim process in the suspended state.